Cory Procter

-Cory Procter (born October 18, 1982) is an American former professional football guard in the National Football League (NFL) for the Detroit Lions, Dallas Cowboys, and Miami Dolphins.
-He played college football at the University of Montana.
+Cory Procter (born October 18, 1982) is an American former professional football player who was a guard in the National Football League (NFL) for the Detroit Lions, Dallas Cowboys, and Miami Dolphins.
+He played college football for the Montana Grizzlies.

 Early life

 Procter attended Gig Harbor High School and was a letterman in football and wrestling.
 In football, he was twice named the team MVP and as a senior, he earned All-League offensive lineman, All-Area, All-State, and All-Northwest honors.
 In wrestling, he was twice named the team MVP.

 He accepted a football scholarship to play for the University of Montana, where he became a four-year starter with 42 consecutive starts (47 total).
 He started 5 games at right tackle as a freshman, because of injuries on the offensive line and contributed to the team winning the Division I-AA National Championship.
 As a sophomore, he was moved to left guard.
 As a junior and senior, he returned to play right tackle.